Raghav126/Analysis-of-COVID-19-in-India/README.md

 5. Run the `MainProjectFile.ipynb` file on your virtual environment.

 **Note:** Install only those versions of libraries on your virtual environment, which I have mention in `requirements.txt` file (to install correct versions, please follow above steps).
-Otherwise output of the __map__ will not rendered on your screen and it gives error.